Meet Debbie Pulley, CPM

 Missi knew she wanted to be a midwife when she was a South Atlanta high schooler observing births as a CNA at Southern Regional Hospital.
 She also knew that these highly medicalized births were not the type that she wanted to facilitate.
 It wasn’t until she delivered all five of her babies as planned home births with a midwife that she understood that respect and care were what was missing at those first observed births.

 While she was birthing her own children she ran a successful business, which she sold to pay for midwifery school.
-Now finishing up a degree program with MEAC accredited Midwives College of Utah, Missi is excited to continue working with Atlanta Birth Care as a Certified Professional Midwife.
+Earning her ASM with MEAC accredited Midwives College of Utah, Missi is excited to continue working with Atlanta Birth Care as a Certified Professional Midwife.
 She believes that women deserve to be treated respectfully as the experts in their own health and their baby’s health.
 Her desire is to facilitate a safe, empowering birth experience.

 When she isn’t studying or working with ABC, Missi can be found working in her organic garden, hanging out with her awesome kids and husband, finding fun ways to exercise, and eating donuts around the country.